demisto/content/Integrations/RemoteFileManagement/RemoteFileManagement_description.md

- Set a remote web-server with Apache create an ssh-key put the public in the remote server the private in demisto cerificates enjoy
+ 1. set up a remote server with apache
+ 2. generate a pair of ssh keys and send it to the apache server
+ 3. take the private ssh key and save it in demisto Credentials
+ 4. "httpd -S" in centos or "apcahe2 -S" in ubuntu to verify the location of the document root where the files are stored